-About our name: the longleaf pine has a shallow root system, allowing it to grow tall; they are responsible for the unique environment of lake and dunes abundant in South Walton and throughout the South.
+About the Longleaf name: the longleaf pine has a shallow but wide root system, allowing it to grow tall; they are responsible for the unique environment of lake and dunes abundant in South Walton and throughout the South.
 We like the fact that without the wide and thirsty root system, there would be no gulf-side beaches or dunes.
 We feel that the wide roots of literature and creativity do the same for our humanity and for our communities and represents our literary devotion to he Emerald Coast and the South as a whole.

 Our Beginnings: in 2012 the author Matt Bondurant and the poet and writer Seth Tucker joined together in Seaside to brainstorm with a local principal, Jonathan D’Avignon.
 What came from that discussion was the Seaside Writers Conference which launched with great success in 2013.
 From that first conference, the directors were able to then expand on one of their dreams for the conference–a financial aid program that we have built up over the next years until it is what it is today.